What is financial planning about?

 Monitor life’s evolutions and transitions to adapt as things change

 This approach also differs from the old way of strictly focusing on investment performance.
 Instead of a sole focus on return on your investment (ROI), it’s better to think about return on your life (ROL).
 Your life and your hopes and dreams reflect that unique and highly personal approach.
-Wise Stewardship believes your money should as well.
+I believes your money should as well.

-We help you bring clarity to your relationship with money and the purpose of it.
+I help you bring clarity to your relationship with money and the purpose of it.
 After all, what is the ultimate goal of building wealth, having money?
 Only you can answer that question for yourself, but it can be challenging doing it on your own.
 Your past money story and experiences can cloud your ability to look into the future.
 We all have these cognitive biases, which is why we do things like buy things to make us feel better, don’t save or invest as much as we should, or otherwise let money negatively impact relationships with family and friends.

-Our clients are often surprised at how much time we spend at the beginning of a planning relationship delving into the “squishy” topics about money.
-But in our experience, they are foundational.
+My clients are often surprised at how much time we spend at the beginning of a planning relationship delving into the “squishy” topics about money.
+But in my experience, they are foundational.
 A meaningless pursuit of wealth traps people on the hamster wheel of “keeping up with the Joneses” and doesn’t lay out the roadmap, much less the destination.
 We work together to align your spending, savings, investments — every aspect of your financial life — with your values.

 Personalizing the Process